Frequently asked questions

 Research Opportunities for Undergraduates

 Summer research projects provide a fantastic opportunity to see how new mathematics is developed and applied.
 These activities also allow you to draw from materials from many courses to work on and solve a concrete longer-term project.
 Many faculty members are willing to supervise summer research projects.
-For instance, 12 undergraduate students worked in the Division during summer 2013 on projects ranging from mathematical biology and pattern formation to black holes and other topics.
+For instance, 12 undergraduate students worked in the Division during the summer of 2013 on projects ranging from mathematical biology and pattern formation to black holes and other topics.
 Undergraduate Teaching and Research Awards (UTRAs) provide funds on a competitive basis to undergraduate students who wish to pursue collaborative projects with Brown faculty.
 The deadline is in early February for summer funding.
 If you are interested in participating in a summer research project, please contact a concentration advisor or speak directly with Applied Mathematics professors in whose research you are interested, ideally before December or early January.
 Another option is to apply for one of the many Research Experience for Undergraduates Summer Programs that are offered at universities and colleges throughout the US.
 The American Mathematical Society keeps an up-to-date list of such activities posted on their website entitled, Research for Undergraduates Summer Programs.

 Are Independent Study opportunities available?